TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-with-saml-request-50105.md

 # Enterprise Application - Config issue preventing user sign-in

-The user who is trying to log in doesnt have permissions to access the application.
+The user who is trying to log in doesn't have permissions to access the application.
 There are two possible scenarios for this problem.
 The most common is that user hasn't been assigned to the application.

 In order to enable user sign-in for this application, please follow the steps below:

-**Step 1**: Sign in to Azure Portal as a global administrator or another role that is able to manage this application.
+**Step 1**: Sign in to the Azure Portal as a global administrator or another role that is able to manage this application.

 **Step 2**: Select Azure Active Directory, and go to the 'Enterprise applications' blade.
 Search for the application for which you want to enable federated single sign-on.